pinchbv/floor/README.md

 ```

 ### Ignoring Fields
-The `hashCode` property and all static fields of entities are ignored by default and thus excluded from the library's mapping.
+Getters, setters, operators and all static fields of entities are ignored by default and thus excluded from the library's mapping.
 In case further fields should be ignored, the `@ignore` annotation should be used and applied as shown in the following snippet.

 ```dart